TimurRM/git_seminar/git_readme.md

 //First you need to checkout to the "main" branch, than use this command with the upcoming changes branch name//
 * To delet barnch run **git branch -d <branch_name>**

-# Homework (create 4 branch and merge with some conflict)
+# Homework (create 4 branches and merge with some conflict)

 1. To rename commit text run git commit --amend -m "New text"
 2. To briefly display the log run **git log --oneline**